 How to Use Mulch to Keep Weeds out

 Weeds need light and warm soil to survive.
-To use mulch as a natural weed barrier, you need to put down a 3-inch thick layer.
-That's enough to keep most weed seeds or roots from sprouting.
-They won't have enough energy to push through the mulch.
+To use mulch as a natural weed barrier, you need to put down a 2- to 3-inch layer.
+That's enough to keep most weed seeds from sprouting.
+Because you block their access to sunlight, they won't have enough energy to push through the mulch.

 What Kind of Mulch to Use

 Different mulches have different uses.
 Pebbles and small stones can be considered mulch, but don't break down and amend the soil.
 Straw is often used in vegetable gardens, but it tends to contain many weed seeds.
 Grass clippings are also popular, but they lack aesthetic appeal.
-Your best bet is bark mulch, such as Scotts® Nature Scapes® Color Enhanced Mulch.
+Your best bet is bark mulch, such as Scotts® Nature Scapes® Color Enhanced Mulch or Scotts® Nature Scapes® Triple Shred Mulch.
 It gives your garden a clean, finished look while holding down weeds.
 Also, since it's a natural product, it amends your soil as it breaks down over time.

 Mulching around your Garden

-If you have a bed of perennials, wait until the flowers push through, then lay down a 3-inch layer of mulch all around them.
+If you have a bed of perennials, wait until the flowers push through, then lay down a 2- to 3-inch layer of mulch all around them.
 When planting annual flowers, plant them first and then mulch the surrounding area.
 If you're mulching around trees, shrubs or roses, avoid piling the mulch against the bases of the trunks and stems.
-Because Scotts® Nature Scapes® Color Enhanced Mulch is a natural wood product that breaks down over time, you will need to replenish the mulch each spring to maintain a 3-inch layer.
+Because Scotts® Nature Scapes® Mulches are a natural wood product that breaks down over time, you will need to replenish the mulch annually to maintain a 2- to 3-inch layer.